NHSDigital/nhsuk-react-components/docs/upgrade-to-6.0.md

 You must read and apply these updates carefully to make sure your service does not break.

+## New features

+### New header component with account section

+The updated [header](https://service-manual.nhs.uk/design-system/components/header) component from NHS.UK frontend v10.x has been added, including support for account information and links.
+As part of this work we’ve also made some other improvements to the header:

+- show currently active section or page in the navigation
+- align navigation items to the left by default
+- update navigation label from ’Primary navigation’ to ‘Menu’, and remove superfluous `role` and `id` attributes
+- update NHS logo in the header to have higher contrast when focused
+- refactor CSS classes and BEM naming, use hidden attributes instead of modifier classes, use generic search element

 ## Breaking changes

 ### Update the JavaScript supported script snippet